 Risk is an inherent part of the Company's business and activities.
 Management believes effective risk management is vital to the success of the Company's business activities.
-Accordingly, the Company leverages the risk management policies and procedures of the Morgan Stanley Group to identify, assess, monitor and manage the significant risks involved in the activities of its business and support functions.
+Accordingly, the Company leverages the risk management policies and procedures of the Morgan Stanley Group to identify, measure, monitor, advise, challenge and control the primary risks involved in the activities of its business and support functions.
 The policies and procedures include escalation to the Company's Board of Directors and to appropriate senior management personnel of the Company as well as oversight through the Company's Board of Directors.